mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 - They acts as interface to connect with two-way communication network and allows processes to communicate with each other.
 - Especially used in client-server applications that allow for communication between applications.
 - A socket is created by concatenating the IP number of a system and a software port number by which application to application communication is possible.

+### ***Protocols***
+A set of rules governing the transmission of data between devices Or The rules for the exchange of data are called Protocols.

+***Web Protocols***
+**TCP/IP Protocols**
+- HTTP
+- DHCP
+- FTP
+- SMTP
+- POP3 & IMAC
+- SSH
+- VNC

+- TELNET - Manage an account or device remotely. port 23
+- UDP - Stateless Connection less protocol